prometheuxresearch/docs/docs/api/endpoints/02-data.md

 slug: /api/endpoints/data
 ---

-# Data Sources API
+# Data API

-The Data Sources API allows you to connect, manage, and synchronize external data sources within your workspaces.
+The Data API allows you to connect, manage, and synchronize external data sources within your workspaces.

 ## Connect Data Sources